AafienX/AafienX.github.io/index.md

 I fell comfortable writing here because they probably won't see, all of my friends are cool and stuff, and i think that, if i do something wrong, they will hate me forever.

+14A2144
+... to not have to keep up with the opinions or expectations of others but just do what you want or need to do is actually a huge relief?

+Solitude is underrated.